Editor's Note: Check out our full review of YouTube TV for an in-depth look at what makes the streaming service a contender.

 It should be noted that you can get local stations by simply buying an HD antenna for your TV, though that won't provide DVR or on-demand options (more on those later) to save shows for later.

 Verdict: YouTube TV looks great for cord cutters worried about losing network TV channels, as does Hulu with Live TV (if you don't need The CW).

-Hulu with Live TV and YouTube TV offer many of the same live sports channels you can find on its competitors, including ESPN, ESPN2, ESPN 3, ESPN News, ESPN U, SEC ESPN, Fox Sports, FS1, FS2, the Big Ten Network and the NBC Sports Network.
-You can pay an additional, to be announced, amount of money for FOX Soccer Plus.
+Hulu with Live TV and YouTube TV offer many of the same live sports channels you can find on its competitors, including ESPN, ESPN2, ESPN 3, ESPN News, ESPN U, SEC ESPN, Fox Sports, FS1, FS2, the Big Ten Network and the NBC Golf You can pay an additional, to be announced, amount of money for FOX Soccer Plus.
 The one sports channel that Hulu with Live TV and YouTube TV offer that nobody else does is CBS Sports.

 YouTube TV offers plenty of live sports but not NFL Network.

-As for what you're missing, the NFL network comes with Sling TV's $25 per month Blue package, which has NFL RedZone from the NFL network (which you need to pay an extra $10 per month for on PS Vue and isn't on other services), as well as many Fox Sports channels) and DirecTV's $50 per month deal includes the MLB network; its $60 monthly package adds NBA TV and the NHL Network.
+As for what you're missing, NFL fans will probably want to check out Sling TV's $25 per month Blue package, which has NFL RedZone from the NFL network (which you need to pay an extra $10 per month for on PS Vue and isn't on other services), as well as many Fox Sports channels.
+DirecTV's $50 per month deal includes the MLB network; its $60 monthly package adds NBA TV and the NHL Network.

 Over on PS Vue, the entry-level $40 per month package includes ESPN, ESPN2, FS1 and FS2, and Yankees fans will be happy to hear that the YES networks come with the $45 per month package.

 Verdict: Hulu with Live TV and YouTube TV offers a fair amount of sports, but football aficionados will want Sling and other sports fans may prefer DirecTV Now.